d-iii-s/teachers-gitlab/doc/development.rst

 any calls to GitLab API that are not mocked by the test.
 At this moment, this will report *all* calls (that is fine for now).

+Note that the tests will fail if you do not call ``report_unknown`` by yourself explicitly -- otherwise unknown calls would be silently ignored and the test would not be testing anything (unfortunately, the API does allow us to call ``report_unknown`` only *after* all callbacks are registered and hence we need to add the call manually everywhere).

 And then we call the actual function that we want to test.
 We try to add user ``alpha`` to project ``base/alpha`` with access level *developer*.